-A community meeting, sometimes called a town hall or public forum, is an informal public gathering that brings together members of a community to discuss issues, voice concerns, and express preferences for community priorities.
+A community meeting, sometimes called a town hall or public forum, is either a formal or informal public gathering that brings together local residents to discuss issues, voice concerns, and express preferences for community priorities.

-In a community meeting, a facilitator leads discussions on issues related to the community's strengths and potential challenges and encourages attendees to vocally participate.
-The facilitator also directs any questions to known subject matter experts.
-It is advisable to appoint a locally respected individual or a representative from a community organization to serve as the meeting facilitator, particularly if there are any cultural or language barriers between your club and the community being served.
-Before organizing a meeting, define objectives for what you wish to accomplish and provide training for your facilitator.
+In these meetings, a facilitator leads discussions on issues related to the community's strengths and potential challenges and encourages attendees to participate.
+The facilitator also directs any questions to subject matter experts.

+Consider appointing a respected community member or a representative from a local organization to facilitate the meeting, particularly if cultural or language barriers are an issue.

+Before organizing a meeting, define your objectives and provide training for your facilitator.
 Knowing what you hope to achieve will help you plan and host a successful meeting.